rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-09-09-native-assembly.md

 .Net assemblies can be compiled with a platform target of "Any CPU".
 [This SO answer](https://stackoverflow.com/questions/5229768/c-sharp-compiling-for-32-64-bit-or-for-any-cpu) covers it nicely:
 - Binary targetting "Any CPU" will [JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation) to "any" architecture (x86, x64, ARM, etc.)- but only one at a time.
-- On 64-bit Windows, an "Any CPU" binary will JIT to x64, and it can only load x64 native DLLs.
+- On 64-bit Windows 10, an "Any CPU" binary will JIT to x64, and it can only load x64 native DLLs.

 What happens if you try to load a 32-bit assembly into a 64-bit process (or vice-versa)?  [`BadImageFormatException`](https://docs.microsoft.com/en-us/dotnet/api/system.badimageformatexception?view=netframework-4.7.2).